zoom/rtms-meeting-assistant-starter-kit/README.md

 - `query_prompt_dialog_suggestions.md`: Enables the AI to generate strategic conversation directions for meeting facilitation, providing 4 actionable suggestions for guiding discussions like RPG quest options.
 - `query_prompt_sentiment_analysis.md`: Performs detailed sentiment analysis of all meeting participants, scoring each user's positive, neutral, and negative sentiment indicators from their speech patterns.

-These prompt files enable easy customization of AI behavior for different industries or user preferences without requiring code changes or recompilation.
+These configuration options and prompt files enable easy customization of AI behavior for different industries or user preferences without requiring code changes or recompilation.

-## Usage
+## Frontend Zoom Apps

-The application provides a web interface (`/search`) for interacting with meeting data:
+The application provides a comprehensive web interface accessible at `/search` (served by `static/search.html` and powered by `static/search.js`) for interacting with meeting data:

-- **Search and Playback**: Select meetings by stream id to view synchronized video and transcript playback, with clickable transcript lines that jump to corresponding video timestamps.
+- **Search and Playback**: Select meetings by stream id to search and display meeting summaries (from `meeting_summary/{streamId}.md` files) alongside synchronized video playback (from `recordings/{streamId}/final_output.mp4`), with clickable transcript lines that jump to corresponding video timestamps.
-- **View All Summaries**: Browse and display formatted meeting summaries stored in the system.
+- **View All Summaries**: Browse and display all formatted meeting summaries from `meeting_summary/{streamId}.md` files stored in the system.
-- **Real-time Dashboard**: Use natural language to interact with current meetings, display AI dialog suggestions, sentiment analysis and real-time summarization.
+- **Real-time Dashboard**: Use natural language to interact with current meetings by processing cumulative transcript in `recordings/{streamId}/transcript.vtt` file to generate AI dialog suggestions, sentiment analysis and real-time summarization.

-After setting up the API key and Zoom URL, you can run the application as per the scripts in `package.json`.

-For more details, refer to the code and configuration files in the project.

 ## API & Integration